yoshi-ki/2A-experiment/README.md

 # 2A-experiment

-These are the code that I wrote in the college class in 2A. https://sites.google.com/site/isutbe2018/home
+These are the code that I wrote in a college class in 2A. https://sites.google.com/site/isutbe2018/home